+President's Request

-President's Request.
-The Administration's proposed FY2008 budget includes \$597.6 million in federal payments to the District of Columbia.
-Funding for the courts and criminal justice system (court operations, defender services, offender supervision, and criminal justice coordinating council) represents \$481.7 million, or 80.6%, of the request.
-The President's budget also includes \$75.9 million in special federal payments for specific education initiatives, including \$35.1 million for college tuition assistance, \$13 million for public school enhancements, \$13 million for public charter schools, and \$14.8 million for the school choice (school voucher) program, which provides grants to eligible students to attend private schools.
+The Administration's proposed FY2008 budget included \$597.6 million in federal payments to the District of Columbia.
+The funding request for the courts and criminal justice system (court operations, defender services, offender supervision, and criminal justice coordinating council) totaled \$481.7 million, or 80.6%, of the request.
+The President's budget also included \$75.9 million in special federal payments for specific education initiatives, including \$35.1 million for college tuition assistance, \$13 million for public school enhancements, \$13 million for public charter schools, and \$14.8 million for the school choice (school voucher) program, which awards grants to eligible students to attend private schools.

-In addition to recommending \$597.6 million in federal payments to the District of Columbia, the President's budget also contains a number of general provisions, including a number of so-called "social riders."
-Consistent with provisions included in previous appropriations acts, the budget includes provisions that would prohibit the use of federal and District funds to finance or administer a needle exchange program intended to reduce the spread of AIDS and HIV among intravenous drug abusers and their partners, or provide abortion services except in instances of rape or incest, or when the health of the mother is threatened.
-It also includes provisions that prohibit the city from decriminalizing the use of marijuana for medical purposes, and limit the city's ability to use District funds to lobby for congressional voting representation or statehood.
+In addition to recommending \$597.6 million in federal payments to the District of Columbia, the President's budget also contained a number of general provisions, including a number of so-called "social riders."
+Consistent with provisions in previous appropriations acts, the budget included provisions that would have:

+- prohibited the use of federal and District funds to finance or administer a needle exchange program intended to reduce the spread of AIDS and HIV among intravenous drug abusers and their partners; - provided abortion services except in instances of rape or incest, or when the health of the mother is threatened; - prohibited the city from decriminalizing the use of marijuana for medical purposes; and - limited the city's ability to use District funds to lobby for congressional voting representation or statehood.

-District Budget.
+District Budget

 On March 23, 2007, the mayor submitted a proposed budget to the District's city council for consideration and approval.
-The proposed budget included \$597.6 million in special federal payments, which is consistent with the amount included in the President's proposed budget for FY2008.
+The proposed budget included \$597.6 million in special federal payments, which was consistent with the amount included in the President's proposed budget for FY2008.

-The District Delegate to Congress has introduced legislation, H.R.
+During the first session of the 110th Congress, the District Delegate to Congress introduced legislation, H.R.
 733, that would eliminate congressional review of the District's budget, granting the city budget autonomy over locally raised revenues.
 For several years, District officials have complained that delays in congressional review and approval of the city's budget have hampered the city's ability to efficiently plan and manage its resources.
 The bill, which was reported out of the House Subcommittee on the Federal Workforce, the District of Columbia, and Postal Service on June 21, 2007, was forwarded to the House Committee on Oversight and Government Reform.
 Though the full Committee held a markup session on August 2, 2007, it postponed a vote to report the measure out of committee.

 H.R.
+2829

-2829.
-The House-passed FSGG bill includes \$654.6 million in special federal payments for the District of Columbia.
-This is \$63.6 million more than appropriated in FY2007 and \$57 million more than requested by the Administration or the District for FY2008.
+The House-passed FSGG bill included \$654.6 million in special federal payments for the District of Columbia.
+This was \$63.6 million more than appropriated in FY2007 and \$57 million more than requested by the Administration or the District for FY2008.
 Specifically, the House version of H.R.
-2829, recommends substantially increased funding for District of Columbia court operations, defender services, and offender supervision than appropriated for FY2007 or requested by the Administration (See Table 6).
-In addition, the bill includes new funds for enhancements to the public library system.
+2829 recommended substantially increased funding for District of Columbia court operations, defender services, and offender supervision compared to that appropriated for FY2007 or requested by the Administration (see Table 6).
+In addition, the bill included additional federal funds to support enhancements to the public library system.